naveenkusakula/Data-Analysis/README.md

 # Sentiment & Simantic Analysis

 1. SentimentAnalysis.py - Perform Sentiment Analysis on the extracted tweets and determine the polarity
-2. SimanticAnalysis.py - Perform Simantic Analysis on the extracted tweets using IDF and rank the
+2. SimanticAnalysis.py - Perform Simantic Analysis on the extracted tweets

 # Tweets ETL